Farm vs Vite vs Turbopack: Next-Gen Bundlers 2026

 - Vite 6: 16M downloads/week, Rolldown migration in progress (Rust internals coming), ecosystem gold standard

-- Farm: ~50K downloads/week, written fully in Rust, fastest cold start, Vite plugin compatibility
+- Farm: ~50K downloads/week, written fully in Rust, fastest cold start, partial Vite plugin compatibility

-- Rspack: 1.2M downloads/week, fastest Webpack drop-in replacement (separate article)
+- Rspack: ~1.2M downloads/week, Webpack-compatible Rust bundler, drop-in replacement

-- For React/Vue/Svelte apps: Vite is the answer (not close)
+- For React/Vue/Svelte apps: Vite remains the answer — it is not close

 import { defineConfig } from 'vite';